dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 Filtered local frames
     Shows a filtered list of function calls from the current module only.

-The “Filtered…” settings do not, by default, show foreign function calls, cleanup frames, and frames of unknown type, whereas the “All…” settings show everything.
+The "Filtered…" settings do not, by default, show foreign function calls, cleanup frames, and frames of unknown type, whereas the "All…" settings show everything.
 You can set the filtering rules using **View > Debugger Options…**, see :ref:`stack-options` for details.